raniajarral/projects/README.md

-# Rania Jarral – Project Portfolio
+o# Rania Jarral – Project Portfolio

 Welcome to my portfolio showcase!
 This repository is a **read-only showcase** of selected projects:)